View the "HIV Among American Indians and Alaska Natives" fact sheet [PDF - 380 KB]

 HIV and AIDS Diagnoses and Deaths

-- In the United States in 2013, both male and female AI/AN had the highest percent of estimated diagnoses of HIV infection attributed to injection drug use, compared with all races/ethnicities.
-Among men, 13% (22) of new HIV diagnoses were attributed to injection drug use and 6% (10) were attributed to both male-to-male sex and injection drug use.
-Among women 29% (14) of new HIV diagnoses were attributed to injection drug use.
+- In the U.S. in 2016, both male and female AI/AN had the highest percent of estimated diagnoses of HIV infection attributed to injection drug use, compared with all races/ethnicities.
+Among men, 9% (17) of new HIV diagnoses were attributed to injection drug use, and 11% (21) were attributed to both male-to-male sex and injection drug use.
+Among women, 31% (14) of new HIV diagnoses were attributed to injection drug use.

-- By the end of 2012, an estimated 1,867 AI/AN with AIDS had died in the United States.
+*By the end of 2016, an estimated 2,017 AI/AN with a diagnosis of HIV or AIDS had died in the United States.

-Estimated Diagnoses of HIV Infection among Adult and Adolescent American Indians/Alaska Natives by Transmission Category and Sex, 2011 – United States
+HIV Diagnoses Among American Indians/Alaska Natives in the US by Transmission Category and Sex 2016 – United States

 The terms male-to-male sexual contact (MSM) and male-to-male sexual contact and injection drug use (MSM/IDU) are used in CDC surveillance systems.
 They indicate the behaviors that transmit HIV infection, not how individuals self-identify in terms of their sexuality.